marcos-abreu/monaco/docs/modules/monaco-local.md

     var app = new Monaco.Application({
         prefetched : {
-            users : [{"id": 1, "first_name": "john"}, {"id":2, "first_name": "maria"}],
+            users : { expire: 50, data: [{"id": 1, "first_name": "john"}, {"id":2, "first_name": "maria"}] },
-            videos : [{"id": 1, "title": "Homade Project"}, {"id": 2, "title": "Super Cool Video"}] }
+            videos : { data: [{"id": 1, "title": "Homade Project"}, {"id": 2, "title": "Super Cool Video"}] }
+        }
     });

-The `prefetched` property should be defined as an object where each key correspond to a collection `resource` property and its value is a list of models, basically the same object structure you would expect if you were doing a fetch call from the collection instance.
+The `prefetched` property should be defined as an object where each key correspond to a collection `resource` property and its value is a literal object with a required `data` property that is a list of models, basically the same object structure you would expect if you were doing a fetch call from the collection instance; and an optional `expire` property indicating how many minutes is the data valid for after being cached (if you don't provide the `expire` property then the app global expire or ***Monaco***'s default expire will be applied).

-The expiration for the prefetched data will be set following the configuration available on either the collection definition or for the global settings.